andrewcourtice/vuetiful/src/components/datatable/readme.md

 </datatable>
 ```

-You can also use Vue's list rendering features to define columns in you viewmodel.
+You can also use Vue's list rendering features to define columns in your viewmodel.

 ```javascript
 new Vue({